Discover the Islands on a Panoramic Ship-Based Adventure with Lindblad Expeditions

-Lindblad’s 10-day trips in the Galapagos are made by three separate small ships that are uniquely equipped to actively experience the islands’ wildlife and wonders.
-Itinerary routing fluctuates depending upon the Galapagos National Park Service, but each experience is designed to bring you into intimate, up-close contact with the islands and their wildlife, touring the Galapagos as Charles Darwin did—aboard an expedition ship.
+Lindblad’s 10-day Galapagos journeys utilize three small ships that are uniquely equipped to provide an active immersion in the archipelago's wonders.
+While exact itineraries are subject to determination by the Galapagos National Park Service, each departure brings guests into intimate contact with the islands and their wildlife as you tour the Galapagos as Charles Darwin did—aboard an expedition ship.

 Day 1: Guayaquil, Ecuador